Each winter we cut 31KM of fire defendable lines or access routes on Poole's heathland.

 - reducing the risk of damage to neighbouring properties

-- Increase the safety of fire crews when fighting a fire and provides them with access by foot or vehicle.
+- increase the safety of fire crews when fighting a fire and provides them with access by foot or vehicle

 Wider cuts are also made beside property lines where a house (not boundary) wall is close to, if not actually next to the site.

-Close to property lines or on main fire access routes it may also be necessary to reduce the height of vegetation next to the fire defendable lines.
+Close to property lines or on main fire access routes we sometimes need to reduce the height of growth next to the fire defendable lines.

 Wherever possible we ensure that the wildlife benefits from fire management.
 Short vegetation can encourage:

-- Egg laying on bare sand for reptile and invertebrate species.
+- egg laying on bare sand for reptile and invertebrate species